Category:

 Early Life

 Bob Weinstein was born on October 18, 1954 in Flushing, Queens, New York.
 He was raised in a lower-middle-class Ashkenazi Jewish family by parents Max and Miriam Weinstein.
 His father worked as a diamond cutter.
 He grew up with his older brother, Harvey Weinstein.
 The family lived in a housing co-op called Electchester.
 He attended John Bowne High School.
-He then enrolled at the State University of New York at Fredonia, though he did not often attend, rather enjoying listening to music and watching films.
+He then enrolled at the State University of New York at Fredonia, though he did not often attend, preferring to listen to music and watch films.

 Mark Von Holden/Getty Images